Pipeline YAML Descriptor (quix.yaml)

 for long-running services,Job

-for tasks that run to completion, and others as required by your architecture. -
+for tasks that run to completion, and others as required by your architecture. - version: Indicates the version of the application to deploy.
+Using

 latest

 ensures that the most recent version is deployed, but this can be set to a specific version to ensure consistency.
-You can also use a commit reference in order to have a specific version. -
+You can also use a commit reference to specify a specific version. - resources: Defines the compute resources allocated to the deployment.
+This includes:

 - cpu: The amount of CPU resources allocated (in millicores).